kevinmnm/is-checker/README.md

 ## Introduction

-Have you tried to validate the type of a variable and wonder why some native objects provide *'is'* type checking method but some don't?
+<b>Have you tried to validate the type of a variable and wonder why some native objects provide *'is'* type checking method but some don't?</b>

 For example:

 ```js
 const array = [1, 2, 3];